 Phase 2: Corrective/Restorative Care

-During the corrective care phase, muscles and other tissues are allowed to heal more completely, thereby helping prevent injury.
-In order to prevent a rapid recurrence of symptoms, it is necessary to continue receiving care even though your symptoms are gone.
+During the corrective care phase muscles and other tissues are allowed to heal more completely, thereby helping prevent future injury.
+In order to prevent a rapid recurrence of symptoms it is necessary to continue receiving care even though your pain may be gone.

 Do not be discouraged if you have mild flare-ups in your symptoms on occasion.
 This is normal.
 Flare-ups are bound to occur during this phase because your body has not fully healed.